Finders Keepers

 May 1, 2016

 This is a documentary that is fascinating with rich, fascinating subjects, atmosphere, fantastic dialogue.
 I happened to catch it on Netflix last night after spending a long day at my vape shop here in Oregon.
 With the change in our marijuana laws, business has been booming.
 I spent part of the late afternoon looking for a new vapor products wholesaler.
-My old wholesaler had been raising prices and I felt I needed a change.
-I fortunately found a new player in the wholesale vape distributor market, Rich Mountain Distribution.
-After speaking with one of their reps for over two hours, I made the switch.
-I'm looking forward to this new relationship.
 They have great prices and all the newest products.
-So I felt celebrating and ended up watching "Finders Keepers" while eating takeout sushi and drinking a delicious Sauvignon Blanc, since I didn't have any sake on hand.
+So I switched - felt like celebrating and ended up watching "Finders Keepers" while eating takeout sushi.
 Oh, and the film was poignant, some what gut-wrenchingly sad and even funny.
 I have to say it did an admirable job of observing human nature with all its warts and flaws.

 +++